SFH-Foundation/sfhfoundation/docs/audios/series/descriptive-prescriptive-quran.md

 ---
 title: Descriptive and Prescriptive Qur'an
-description: These talks cover various aspects of the Qur'anic prescriptions for living a good life and are meant for any modern seeker interested in the path of Sufism and Islam.
+description: These talks cover various aspects of the Qur'anic pointers for living a good life and are meant for any modern seeker interested in the path of Sufism and Islam.
 image: assets/images/13.jpg
 ---